FirebaseExtended/firebase-queue/README.md

 In this example, there are three categories of users, represented using fields of a [custom token](https://www.firebase.com/docs/rest/guide/user-auth.html):
 - `auth.canAddTasks`: Users who can add tasks to the queue (could be an authenticated client or a secure server)
 - `auth.canProcessTasks`: Users who can process tasks (usually on a secure server)
-- `auth.canAddSpecs`: Users who can create and view job specifications (usually on a secure server)
+- `auth.canAddSpecs`: Users who can create and view task specifications (usually on a secure server)

 These don't have to use a custom token, for instance you could use `auth != null` in place of `auth.canAddTasks` if application's users can write directly to the queue.
-Similarly, `auth.canProcessTasks` and `auth.canAddSpecs` could be `auth.admin === true` if a single trusted server process was used to perform queue jobs.
+Similarly, `auth.canProcessTasks` and `auth.canAddSpecs` could be `auth.admin === true` if a single trusted server process was used to perform all queue functions.

 ```js
 {